 Meditation does not simply mean concentration.
 Meditation is a mental discipline by which one attempts to get beyond the conditioned "thinking" mind into a deeper state of relaxation or awareness.
 The goal of meditation practice is to reach a full awareness of one's divine nature.

-If you want to practice a simple technique (the best period is early in the morning) in order to reach a meditative state, do the
+If you want to practice a simple technique (the best period is early in the morning) in order to reach a meditative state, do the following things:

 - Sit with your spine erect on an armless chair